-Enrollment is timely when we receive the completed enrollment application and required subscription charges within 60 days of the date the employee becomes an "eligible employee" as defined in the Who Is Eligible For Coverage? section.
-When enrollment is timely, coverage for the employee and enrolled dependents will become effective on the first of the month that coincides with or next follows the latest of the applicable dates below.
+Enrollment is timely when we receive the completed enrollment application and required premiums within 60 days of the date the employee becomes an "eligible employee" as defined in Who Is Eligible For Coverage?.
+When enrollment is timely, coverage for the employee and enrolled dependents will start on the effective date specified by the Group.
+Please contact the Group for information on your effective date.
+See Open Enrollment and Special Enrollment for more information on timely enrollment.